Ponds are a tranquil feature in a garden, but after installing one, you may ask yourself: how do I cover the edges of my pond?

-How to use sedum mat for pond edging – It’s difficult to find plants to use around the edge of a pond.
-Particularly if you want them to hide the pond liner and attract wildlife.
-Ideally, we also want to refrain from dropping seeds, leaves and debris into the water and look lovely all year round with the minimum of attention.
+It’s difficult to find plants to use around the edge of a pond, particularly if you want them to hide the pond liner and attract wildlife.
+Ideally, you want to avoid dropping seeds, leaves and debris into the water.
+But also to be pleasant all year round with the minimum amount of attention.

 Provided the pond in question is in a sunny spot, sedum matting fulfils all of those criteria.

-However, the landscaping fell to me.
-There I was with a hole full of water edged by a 60cm width of butyl pond liner.
-I couldn’t cut it or remove it – because then the pond would collapse – and it’s in such a place that it would have been difficult to lay paving around it.
-This presents a real conundrum.
+However, the landscaping threw up a massive conundrum.
+Left with a hole full of water edged by a 60cm width of butyl pond liner.
+They couldn’t cut it or remove it, otherwise the pond would collapse, and it was difficult to lay paving around it.

-Then I remembered sedum matting.
-It’s normally thought of as green roofing material, but actually adapts well to being used on the ground.
-The plants already have as much growing medium as they need.
-There’s no need to dig a hole or add extra soil.
-But It does need to be installed properly – as if it was on a roof but the low-growing plants are adored by butterflies and bees and they don’t drop leaves all over the place.
+The solution was sedum matting.
+Commonly thought of as just a green roofing material, it also adapts well to being used on the ground.
+The plants already have as much growing medium as they need, so there’s no need to dig a hole or add extra soil.
+But it does need to be installed properly.

-Going to the extra expense of buying drainage mat and water retention along with the sedum matting seemed a bit daft, but actually it was a worthwhile investment.
+Going to the extra expense of buying drainage mat and water retention along with the sedum matting seemed daft, but actually it was a worthwhile investment.

-Cover the area with heavy gauge polyethene or butyl pond liner.
+- Cover the area with heavy gauge polythene or butyl pond liner

-Unroll a layer of drainage matting on to the poly.
-This will prevent the plants becoming waterlogged.
+- Unroll a layer of drainage matting onto the poly/liner.
+This prevents plants from becoming waterlogged.

-Lay water retention matting on top of the drainage mat….all of these mats can be trimmed with scissors or a sharp knife, but take care not to damage the polyethene.
+- Lay water retention matting on top of the drainage mat.
+All of these mats can be trimmed with scissors or a sharp knife, but take care not to damage the polythene.

-Your Enviromat sedum matting is the last layer to be installed.
-It sits on top of the water retention matting.
+- Lastly, install your Enviromat sedum matting.
+It should sit on top of the water retention matting.

-Give everything a good soaking to settle it in and BINGO!
-Your pond is surrounded by a carpet of plants.
+Give everything a good soaking to settle it in and now you have a carpet of plants to surround your pond.